bigdisp/scoreboard-atmega8-i2c/README.md

  * Atmega88p(a) (other microcontrollers may be suitable if the code is adjusted accordingly (ports, clock, etc.),
  * A suitable flashing device,
  * A suitable i2c controller, such as the raspberry pi with `i2c-tools` installed or similar.
+ * Fuses of the Atmega88pa should be set to ` -U lfuse:w:0xe2:m -U hfuse:w:0xdd:m -U efuse:w:0xf9:m` (Brown out detection, 8 MHz internal oscillator)
+ Efuse can potentially be read as 01 instead.

 Example Schematics:
 -------------------